Introduction to Prototype Model

 The prototype model is becoming a very popular software development method to understand the requirement of the client at an early stage.
 This model is good for the systems which do require to go through the various screens to process the data and give the exact look of the final system

 This has been a guide to Prototype Model.
-Here we have discussed the Phases, Advantages and the Disadvantages of Prototype Model.
+Here we have discuss the phases of Prototype Model with the advantages and disadvantages.
 You can also go through our other suggested articles to learn more –